pddongre/Project-2_Twitter-Comparision/README.md

 The program works in the following way:
 1. User input two keywords that they want to compare.
-2. The program downloads the latest, real-time tweets using the Twitter API.
+2. The program downloads the latest, real-time tweets using the Twitter API and Tweepy Library.
-3. TextBlob library is used for calculating the tweets' sentiments - specifies how people feel about the 2 things.
+3. TextBlob library uses NLP to calculate the sentiments for the tweets - specifies how people feel about the 2 things.
 4. Finally, the program compares the scores of the 2 keywords and tells the user which one people prefer at this point in time.